Decrative Image: Construction Class building a sample house

 ProTips:

-• for all categories, approved assessments and documentation is required.
+• For all categories, approved assessments and documentation is required.
 See each category for details.

 • CPL units shall not be counted in determining the 12 semester hours in residence toward an A.A./A.S.
 Degree, nor are they considered part of a semester load.